zsperske/screenreaderbug/README.md

 Pull down this repo and run the app on an emulator or device with Talkback enabled.

-Try clicking in the colored areas outside of the text views and the screen reader will not read the whole content.
+Try clicking in the colored areas outside of the text views and the screen reader will do nothing.